Lemoncode/webpack-by-sample/version 4/02 fx/01 typescript/README.md

 ¿Why this approach?
 We want our project to be as standard as possible, if you transpile from es6 to es5 using babel you will be using the same approach as many existing projects an libraries.

-We will start from sample _01 Styles/03 SASS_, install TypeScript locally, configure a tsconfig file, add some ts like, install awesome-typescript-loader and apply it to webpackconfig.
+We will start from sample _00 react_, install TypeScript locally, configure a tsconfig file, add some ts like, install awesome-typescript-loader and apply it to webpackconfig.

 Summary steps: